kmaho17/shinpokered-rebalanced/patches_and_info/Guide_to_New_Player_Functions.md

 The Dragonite's cry will play and its catch rate byte will be modified.
 It will now be allowed to learn the Fly HM.

+#### Psyduck Learning Amnesia
+You must first have 151 pokemon registered as owned in your pokedex.
+Place a Psyduck in your 1st party slot then go talk to the Psyduck in Mr. Fuji's house.
+It will now try to learn the Amnesia move.

 #### Tutor for Event Moves
 The man in the Mt.
-Moon pokemon center will serve as a move tutor after buying the Magikarp in from him.
+Moon pokemon center will serve as a move tutor after buying the Magikarp from him.
 This is a throwback feature for certain Japan-only event pokemon giveaways.
-- Talk to him with Magikarp at the top of your party, and he will offer to teach it Dragon Rage.
+- Talk to him with Magikarp at the top of your party, and he will offer to teach it Dragon Rage for 5000 yen.
-- Talk to him with Fearow or Rapidash at the top of your party, and he will offer to teach it Pay Day.
+- Talk to him with Fearow or Rapidash at the top of your party, and he will offer to teach it Pay Day for 1000 yen.
-- Talk to him with Pikachu at the top of your party that has an empty move slot, and he can teach it Fly.
+- Talk to him with Pikachu at the top of your party that has an empty move slot, and he can teach it Fly for 2000 yen.

 #### The Surfboard
 The truck at the Vermilion Dock holds the Surfboard as a hidden item.